GODoal/omega-addons/README.md

 OMEGA Kodi Add-ons
 ==================

-Source code of the Omega repository addons
+Source code of the Omega repository and addons